-BIOL 10L General Biology 4 units
+BIOL 10L General Biology

-Not open for credit to student with credit in BIOL 10
+54 lecture hours; 54 laboratory hours Not open for credit to student with credit in BIOL 10 Transferable to CSU/UC UC-Unit limit

 The science of life for non-science majors.
 Provides an overview of the world of living organisms including their classification and unifying characteristics.
 Introduces basic biological processes such as homeostasis, photosynthesis, cellular respiration, DNA function, cellular reproduction, evolution, and ecosystem interactions with an emphasis on the relationship of structure to function and the interrelationships of living organisms.
 Lab and lectures.
 (L)